U.S. Federal Cybersecurity Advisory: TTPs of Chinese State-Sponsored Cyber Operations

 1. Enhance monitoring of network traffic, email, and endpoint systems.

-Deepwatch’s MDR offering also provides named resources, such as a Squad Detection Engineer to aid in detection strategy and a Threat Hunter to complement current detections.
-If you have specific concerns you haven’t brought up to your Squad yet, then please reach out to your Squad Manager or Customer Success Manager; we’re here to help.
+Detection capabilities are only as good as the defender’s visibility into your environment, which is why Deepwatch’s MDR offering uses a patent-pending Maturity Model score to help drive greater visibility and detection capabilities within your environment.
+Deepwatch’s MDR offering also provides named resources, such as a Detection Engineers to aid in detection strategy and a Threat Hunter to complement current detections.
+If you have specific concerns you haven’t brought up yet, then please reach out to your Customer Success Manager; we’re here to help.

 1. Use protection capabilities to stop malicious activity.